-1.24 The Ledbury NDP Area includes the town of Ledbury and surrounding areas.
-There are no other significant settlements within the Plan Area, although there are some groupings of residential units such as at Rowland's Green and Parkway.
+1.24 The Ledbury Neighbourhood Plan Area includes the town of Ledbury and surrounding areas.
+There are no other significant settlements within the Plan Area, although there are some groupings of residential units such as at Rowland's Green.

-- 1.25 The Ledbury NDP Area is broadly consistent with the Ledbury 2011 Census Output Area if one removes Output Area E00070861, which covers Eastnor and open countryside to the south of Ledbury.
-The Ledbury Output Area (minus Eastnor E00070861) will therefore be used for the purposes of this document to demonstrate the demographic profile of the NDP Area. - 1.26 Ledbury is located in south-east Herefordshire surrounded by farmland and areas of woodland.
-It lies between the River Leadon and a line of wooded hills to the east (The Frith, Dog Hill and The Conigree) which form the border of the Malvern Hills Area of Outstanding Natural Beauty. - 1.27 Ledbury acts as a local centre providing shops and services for the immediate area but faces competition from local and regional centres such as Hereford, Ross-on-Wye and Malvern. - 1.28 The town centre is well preserved including historic medieval buildings.
-Many of the buildings in the town centre are listed and the area is a designated Conservation Area.
-As a consequence, Ledbury is popular with tourists. - 1.29 Ledbury is well connected with a railway station and excellent motorway links.
+- 1.25 The Ledbury Neighbourhood Plan Area is broadly consistent with the Ledbury 2011 Census Output Area if one removes Output Area E00070861, which covers Eastnor and open countryside to the south of Ledbury.
+The Ledbury Output Area (minus Eastnor E00070861) will therefore be used for the purposes of this document to demonstrate the demographic profile of the Neighbourhood Plan Area. - 1.26 Ledbury is located in south-east Herefordshire surrounded by farmland and areas of woodland.
+It lies between the River Leadon and a line of wooded hills to the east (The Frith, Dog Hill and The Conigree) which form the border of the Malvern Hills Area of Outstanding Natural Beauty. - 1.27 Ledbury acts as a local centre providing shops and services for the immediate area but faces competition from local and regional centres such as Hereford, Ross and Malvern. - 1.28 The town centre is well preserved including historic medieval buildings.
+As a consequence Ledbury is popular with tourists.